EB simplex (EBS) is the most common EB type comprising three main subtypes:

 Localized EBS (previously known as Weber-Cockayne)

-Intermediate EBS (previously known as EBS generalized severe, EBS Köbner)
+Intermediate EBS (previously known as EBS generalized intermediate, EBS Köbner)

 Severe EBS (previously known as EBS generalized severe, EBS Dowling-Meara)